 A weekly reading class in school would certainly, if included on the curriculum, would also help, just one class per week could make the difference.
 I have been kindly invited to book festivals, book launches and to appear on national media on this topic and I enjoy talking about books and would hope that as a result of my research, it may lead to some initiatives that Government could introduce in to the education system.
 Providing young people with opportunities to stay engaged, to participate in arts & sports activities and to have safe spaces after School to hang out.

-Perhaps another suggestion might be for Schools all over Ireland that have some spare cell free outdoor space .A technology free zone.
 Literacy and Science can both work side by side and are all important to one’s overall development but there is clearly an over-reliance of people using devices, too many blue ray lights omitted from these devices which further researches have shown in a recent survey that families over the next five years will have on average six devices per household forecasted which means that we are going to further live more in an on-line Ireland.
 73% of people around the world however believe that technology will never replace the human mind.
 It cannot be good for your eyes or brain?
 While tech is important for sciences and education nothing beats a good book as I’m sure you’ll agree.